SpikaApp/spika-extension/docs/alerts.md

 ---

 - 41: Account loaded
-- 42: Failed load account
+- 42: Failed to load account
+- 43: Failed to switch account

 ---